-Dow continues to assess products across their life cycle using Life Cycle Assessments (LCAs) and digital, in vitro, and in vivo toxicology testing.
-Refer to the Sustainable Chemistry Management Approach for more information.
+Dow continues to assess products across their life cycle using life cycle assessments (LCAs) and digital, in vitro, and in vivo toxicology testing.
+Refer to the GRI 3-3 Management Approach - Sustainable Chemistry & Innovative Products for more information.

 - Dow is committed to demonstrating the value of chemistry and materials science to society and improving the way the world understands and considers science in decision-making to maximize benefits to businesses, society and the planet.
 Through Dow's 2025 Safe Materials for a Sustainable Planet goal, the Company has made progress toward this vision by innovating sustainable materials of tomorrow, leading candid conversations about product safety and committing to the advancement of open and transparent chemistry with the value chain partners, customers and the public. - Dow has committed to removing methyl ethyl ketoxime (MEKO, also known as 2-butanone oxime, CAS Registry Number 96-29-7) from its current product portfolio.
 Dow's commitment is to remove MEKO from consumer and professional products by 2028 and industrial products by 2030.
-See Our Actions for Safer Materials on page 33 for more information on progress against this goal.
+In 2024, Dow successfully launched two products based on alternative chemistry; one in North America and one in the Asia Pacific.
+These products replaced approximately 15% of Dow's global sales of impacted products.
+Additionally, the Company advanced the development of six more products, which represent 60% of Dow's sales of impacted products.

 Dow has a comprehensive management approach to ensuring the health and environmental safety of its products.
-Dow adheres to the Responsible Care® ≯ Product Safety Code, a charter created by the International Council of Chemical Associations, which defines the chemical industry's commitment to the responsible and sustainable management of chemicals through their entire life cycle, and has based its internal program on this code.
-The four main pillars of the Chemicals Management Policy ≯ are:
+Dow adheres to the Responsible Care® Product Safety Code, a charter created by the International Council of Chemical Associations, which defines the chemical industry's commitment to the responsible and sustainable management of chemicals through their entire life cycle and has based its internal program on this code.
+The four main pillars of the Chemicals Management Policy, are:

 - Responsible Product Management

-- · Compliance with Product Regulations
+- Compliance with Product Regulations

 - Transition to a More Sustainable Planet and Society

 - Industry Leadership in Responsible Care®

-Environmental, Healthand Safety Business Risk Reviews (BRRs) are performed on products to help identify and manage risks throughout the products' life cycles.
-The BRR process reviews raw materials, applications, use rates and disposal to ensure the products are sustainable solutions for their intended used.
-See GRI 3-3
+Environmental, Health and Safety business risk reviews (BRRs) are performed on products to help identify and manage risks throughout the products' life cycles.
+The BRR process reviews raw materials, applications, use rates and disposal to ensure the products are sustainable solutions for their intended use.
+See <a href="https://gray.org/gray.o